Bedxxe/clavibacter/episodes/6-16S-database-selection.md

 {: .output}

 Each of the three folders inside the `database` folder will contain a different set of data.
-The date corresponds to the date that this databases were created since progess in bacterial taxonomic classification can bring substantial changes in the future.
+I named each database with the date it was created
+since progess in bacterial taxonomic classification can bring substantial changes in the future and an update will be needed.

-As an example, I used the next piece of code to download the `Greengenes` dataset:
+I used the next piece of code to download the `Greengenes`, `RPD`, and `Silva` databases:

 ~~~
 $ kraken2-build --db gg04082022 --special greengenes --threads 12
+$ kraken2-build --db rdp04082022 --special rdp --threads 12
+$ kraken2-build --db silva04082022 --special silva --threads 12
 ~~~
-{: .bash}
+{: .language-bash}

+The `--threads` flag can be customized to fulfill hardware requirements.

-### Downloading the data
+## Downloading the reads from public databases (NCBI)

 Let's first downloaded them from the [SRA](https://www.ncbi.nlm.nih.gov/Traces/study/?query_key=1&WebEnv=MCID_623f3b7a6ab7df183b59c2ab&o=acc_s%3Aa) repository in NCBI.
 I will download the metadata table and the Accesion table.
 With the Accseion table I will use SRA-toolkit to download the 16S reads.
 I have created a